 And the confidentiality agreement provided no assistance because nothing in the agreement itself “even hints that it is intended to be relied upon by counsel to render legal advice.”
 The court stated that, “[i]f MediaTek intended for the reports to be privileged attorney–client communications, the confidentiality agreement would likely reflect such, or, at a minimum, make some reference to the purportedly privileged purpose of the report.”

-PoP Analysis.
 The MediaTek decision provides an important lesson.
 In-house attorneys must meet a heightened standard to prove that the corporate attorney–client privilege protects communications from employees or consultants.
 And conclusory, ipse dixit statements are insufficient to meet this standard.
 The legal purpose must be readily ascertainable within the four corners of the communication.
-Here, had the consultant’s report been sent to the GC, and the report and the accompanying confidentiality agreement specifically stated that the report was prepared predominantly to enable the GC to render legal advice, then the court would have likely ruled differently.